 Chamarro Culture – Discover the indigenous culture of Guam.
 Enjoy traditional cuisine; explore the island’s natural environments and ecosystems; visit latte sites upclose and engage with local hosts to understand what is important to the Chamarro people.

 Day 2: The History of Guam and City Highlights: An introduction to Guam’s unique history, including pre-Western contact and the Spanish, Japanese, and American periods.
 Explore Dulce Nombre de Maria Cathedral-Basilica, Plaza de Espana, Latte Stone Park, Fort Santa Agueda, Agana Caves Park, and Chamorro Village - a centralized support facility for local entrepreneurs selling Guam’s agricultural/fisheries products and local arts and crafts.
 Then on to the War in the Pacific National Historical Park: T. Stell Newman Visitor Center, Agat Beach Unit and Ga’an Point where the US forces aided in the liberation of Guam on July 21, 1944.
-Pacific Star Resort (B,L,D)
+Guam Hotel (B,L,D)

 Day 4: Cultural Sites in South End of Guam: Enjoy visiting cultural and scenic sites including the Magellan Monument and Fort Soledad in Umatac, Malesso Konbento in Merizo, Talofofo Bay and Pago Bay Overlook in Yona.
 This afternoon, you will have an opportunity to explore Tumon on your own, relax or to hike to Tarzan Falls - a series of drops from 8 to 50 feet in height.
 At the base of the falls is a deep pool perfect for swimming.
-Pacific Star Resort (B,L,D)
+Guam Hotel (B,L,D)